Data Recovery After Formatting a RAID Array on NAS QNAP Turbo Station TS-h977XU-RP: Best Practices

 To mitigate the risk of data loss, it is essential to implement proper security measures such as regularly updating the NAS firmware, using strong passwords, enabling firewall and antivirus protection, and regularly backing up the data stored on the NAS to an external location.
 Additionally, educating users about safe browsing habits and avoiding suspicious email attachments or links can also help prevent malware or ransomware attacks.

-Although NAS Turbo Station TS-h977XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-h977XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view